Sidney Poitier: Legacy

 Poitier was described as an icon in his obituary by USA Today.
 Laura Jacobs for Vanity Fair hailed Poitier as the "Martin Luther King Jr. of the movies".
 Several film historians and journalists have called him Hollywood's first African-American film star.
-The New York Times noted after his death, that Poitier was instrumental for the diversity of Hollywood and "paved the way for Black actors in film".
-The Hollywood Reporter wrote that "Poitier was the first actor to star in mainstream Hollywood movies that depicted a Black man in a non-stereotypical fashion, and his influence, especially during the 1950s and '60s as role model and image-maker, was immeasurable."
+The New York Times noted after his death that Poitier was instrumental for the diversity of Hollywood and "paved the way for Black actors in film".
+The Hollywood Reporter wrote that "Poitier was the first actor to star in mainstream Hollywood movies that depicted a Black man in a non-stereotypical fashion, and his influence, especially during the 1950s and '60s as role model and image-maker, was immeasurable".

 While presenting Poitier the Honorary Academy Award in 2002, Denzel Washington said of Poitier: "Before Sidney, African American actors had to take supporting roles in major studio films that were easy to cut out in certain parts of the country.
 But you couldn't cut Sidney Poitier out of a Sidney Poitier picture".
-He was an influential African-American actor and highly viewed as such as he became the first Black actor to be nominated for an Academy Award and the first Black male actor to win the award.
+He was an influential African-American actor and highly viewed as such as he became the first Black male actor to be nominated (1958) for an Academy Award (following the nominations of actresses Hattie McDaniel in 1940 and Dorothy Dandridge in 1954) and the first Black male actor to win the award.
 He was also described as the "sole representative" of African-Americans in mainstream cinema during the 1950s and 1960s, especially during the height of the American Civil Rights movement.
-The New York Times noted that Poitier was "an ambassador to white America and a benign emblem of Black power".
-For his role in diversifying Hollywood and for his role in paving the way for further Black actors, he was described as one of "the most important figures of 20th century Hollywood".
+The New York Times wrote that Poitier was "an ambassador to white America and a benign emblem of Black power".